 - To encourage the recording of new developments in melodies that are appropriate for the Indian culture.

 SGIOC Perth Choir is led by Rev. Fr.
-Ivan Mathews.
+Zakaria Mathew.
 The choir comprises of talented and dedicated singers who leads the congregation in praise and worship.
 SGIOC Perth Choir sings at all services and liturgies throughout the year, adding quality to the liturgical life of the parish.
 Liturgical Choir is an important ministry of the parish as we are called to serve one another with our time, talent and treasure.

 Psalm 68:4 – "Sing to God, sing in praise of his name, extol him who rides on the clouds; rejoice before him – his name is the Lord"